 Snowshoes are just plain awkward.
-They’re big, bulky –and Lord help you if you have to turn around or back up.
+They’re big, bulky – Lord help you if you have to turn around or back up.
 Everything about them makes laughing inevitable.
 I’ve only been shoeing twice in my life, and both times I ended up giggling like a little kid while traipsing around in them.
 But, hey, at least they make walking possible when the snow is deep.

 For Christmas this year, my husband bought each of us a pair of show shoes.
-(I’ve been resistive to the idea of learning to ski or snowboard since I prefer that my bones stay intact.)
+(I’ve been resistive to the idea of learning to ski or snowboard because I prefer that my bones stay intact.)

 What a great way to send a little gratitude into the universe.